 With Mann on board, Iowa State appeared in the Associated Press’ Top-25 poll for the first time since 2005 and defeated two top-10 teams (Kansas and Baylor) in 2012.
 The Cyclones also had four players earn all-conference recognition, including Royce White, who was All-Big 12 First-Team, honorable mention All-American and the Basketball Times’ National Newcomer of the Year.
 White was the 16th pick in the 2012 NBA Draft.

-In his two years at Iowa State, Mann has helped tutor seven all-conference players and mentored back-to-back Big 12 Newcomer of the Year recipients (2012-White; 2013-Will Clyburn).
+In his four years at Iowa State, Mann has helped tutor 11 all-conference players and mentored the 2014 Big 12 Player of the Year (Ejim) as well as the three Big 12 Newcomer of the Year recipients (2012-White; 2013-Will Clyburn; 2014-Kane) and the 2015 Big 12 Defensive Player of the Year (McKay).

-Coach Hoiberg appointed Mann as the lead defensive coach at Iowa State which fits well with his high energy and style over substance approach.
+Coach Hoiberg appointed Mann as the lead defensive coach at Iowa State which fits well with his high energy and substance over style approach.
 Mann believes in hard work and holding players accountable on the court and in the classroom.

 With three of ISU’s top four scorers in school history hailing from Michigan (Jeff Grayer, Barry Stevens and Victor Alexander), Coach Mann has been instrumental in tapping back into that fertile recruiting ground.

-Mann has 12 years of experience as an assistant coach at the Division I level and has qualified for NCAA Tournament play at all four of his assistant coaching stops.
+Mann has 14 years of experience as an assistant coach at the Division I level and has qualified for NCAA Tournament play at all four of his assistant coaching stops.
+He has won five championships at four different schools and has averaged better than 20 wins as an assistant coach.

 Prior to his arrival at Iowa State, Mann spent three years at Dayton where he helped lead the Flyers to three-straight postseason berths.